lubuntu-team/manual/source/4/4.1/discover.rst

 .. image:: update-authentication.png

 To remove software use the :guilabel:`Installed` tab or press :kbd:`Alt +I`.
 You can browse your installed packages, search using the search bar (upper left corner), and the click the remove button to remove software by pressing the :guilabel:`Remove` button.
+To view more details on the program left click on it.
 If you have a program installed there will also be a :guilabel:`Launch` button will actually launch this program.

 .. image:: discover-installed.png